Salle Alanis-Obomsawin

 Free screening, Thursday February 19, 7 p.m.

-The discussion will be held in both English and French.
+The screening will be followed by a discussion in English and French with author